yueMaHello/generalSumHeatMap/README.md

 # General Static Heatmap
 This is a Nodejs web application using Arcgis Javascript API.
 It is a simple tool which can be modified to display any csv file with 'zone, value' columns.
 The map is not dynamic.
-What the user can do is just to click the slider on the left corner to switch between two sets of data.
+The user can click the slider on the left corner to switch between two sets of data.
 ## Set Up:
 #### From Github:
 1. If you haven't downloaded Nodejs on your computer, you need to download it and add it into PATH.